Get

 As a dog owner, you’ve probably heard about dental disease and the importance of proper dental care for your canine companion.
 But sometimes, a dog may need to be put under anesthesia to have their teeth cleaned.
 Is it really necessary, though?
 Is it safe?

 For most dogs, anesthesia is a safe and effective way to do a proper teeth cleaning.
 A pre-anesthetic exam is performed beforehand, and appropriate monitoring is done while your dog is under.
-Know that you can talk to your vet about your concerns, and they can give you specific guidance regarding your dog.
+Know that you can talk to a vet about your concerns, and they can give you specific guidance regarding your dog.

 Is Dog Dental Cleaning Worth the Risk?